Skip to main content

 Installation

-At it simplest, you will need the @modular-component/core package to get started with ModularComponent.
+At minimum, you will need the @modular-component/core package to get started with ModularComponent.

 However, the core module alone does not bring any component capability - it needs plugins, or extensions, to start shining ✨ !